hfg-gmuend/openmoji/CONTRIBUTING.md

 ### Other files

 Next add the information about the new character to [data/extras-openmoji.csv](data/extras-openmoji.csv).
-Finally run `node helpers/generate-data-tables.js` and then create a Pull Request.
+Finally run `npm run generate-data-tables` and then create a Pull Request.

 ## 🐞 Fix a Bug
 If it's not on the issues list, add it.
 If it's already on the [issues](https://github.com/hfg-gmuend/openmoji/issues) list, assign it to yourself or comment on the issue indicating you're working on it.
 Go ahead and fix it and submit a PR.